 Defining the Route with SAP as Co-Driver

-The challenge, which has triggered this engagement, was to create a new mindset using Design Thinking as basis for culture change at Daimler.
+The challenge was to create a new mindset for innovation using Design Thinking as basis for cultural change at Daimler.

 The Course to Innovation: People + Projects + Space

-The goal to integrate Design Thinking into the organization not only supports the overall idea of innovation, but is targeted on a more concrete level at streamlining processes within the business.
-To achieve these goals, it is necessary to establish a mindset focusing on human needs, which embraces creativity and agility, and fosters collaboration across organizational boundaries.
+The goal to integrate Design Thinking into a company’s organization not only supports the overall idea of innovation, but is targeted on a more concrete level: the streamlining of processes within the business.
+To achieve this goal, it is necessary to establish a mindset focusing on human needs, which embraces creativity and agility, and fosters collaboration across organizational boundaries.

-The very first design challenge was to define the way forward, and the goals for the cooperation: “How can we realize customer-oriented, creative ideas and projects in a faster, more flexible manner, and how can we implement this with Design Thinking at Daimler?”
-After outlining this clearly defined strategy, three dimensions were planned in more detail, and executed together with team members of SAP’s Design & Co-Innovation Center:
+The very first design challenge at Daimler was to define the way forward and the overall goal for the cooperation: “How can we realize customer-oriented, creative ideas and projects in a faster, more flexible manner, and how can we implement this with Design Thinking at Daimler?”
+After outlining this clearly defined strategy, three dimensions were planned in more detail, and executed together with team members of SAP’s AppHaus.

-1. Putting Daimler Coaches in the Driving Seat
+1. Putting Newly Selected Coaches in the Driving Seat

-During the enablement process, 13 junior coaches completed various training units organized by experienced Design Thinking coaches from SAP to introduce them to the methodology.
-This helped the junior coaches to gain practical experience, and also evaluate their performance by receiving feedback from the SAP side (watch the video to get live impressions and onsite reactions from the customer).
+During the enablement process, 13 junior coaches completed 18 days of training units organized by experienced Design Thinking coaches from SAP.
+The junior coaches were introduced to the methodology to gain practical experience – all evaluated by receiving feedback from the SAP side (watch the video to get live impressions and onsite reactions from the customer).

 2. Taking Driving Lessons in Real Projects

-To put the theory into practice, the coaches applied Design Thinking in different real use cases.
-With challenges and teams from different product groups, business units and IT, the freshly trained coaches conducted their first Design Thinking workshops, side-by-side with coaches from SAP.
+To put theory into practice, the coaches applied Design Thinking in real use cases.
+With challenges and teams from different product groups, business units and IT, the freshly trained coaches conducted their first workshops.
 This did not only provide them with the opportunity to gain coaching practice, but it also served to highlight the impact and value of Design Thinking in projects.

-In addition to the training units for the coaches, and the different approach for project challenges, the construction of a creative space in the center of the headquarter campus made mindset both visible and tangible.
-To support the new way of working, a temporary container space was designed and constructed which re-used containers normally used for the Deutsche Tourenwagen Meisterschaft (DTM).
-Thanks to its central location on the campus, the pop-up space created a lot of awareness.
+The construction of a creative space in the center of the headquarter campus made the new mindset both visible and tangible.
+A container space was designed and constructed by reusing containers from the Deutsche Tourenwagen-Masters (DTM) and to run some of the sessions.
 The flexible furniture especially crafted for the Design Thinking space and the different environment helped to foster creativity, and new solutions, as well as overall awareness at the company campus.

-The Design Thinking journey started back in July 2016, and by the end of the year it had become a real movement called “STELLA. staging creativity.”
-STELLA represents a new mindset, and embodies the muse behind “discovering something new in the things we seem to know”.
-STELLA provides a stage where creativity and the power of new ideas are able to unfold.
-And this not only within the temporary container space: with STELLA, Design Thinking has become a movement, and an invitation for everyone to follow.
+Daimler’s Design Thinking journey started back in July 2016, and by the end of the year it had become a real movement called “STELLA. staging creativity.”
+STELLA represents a new mindset, and embodies the muse behind “discovering something new in the things we seem to know” – combined with an invitation for everyone to follow.

-This journey has only lasted for half a year, but has already generated a lot of momentum and is just the beginning of a transformation.
-The mission to scale Design Thinking, and implement it across the entire organization will be the responsibility of a new central Design Thinking team.
+The mission to scale Design Thinking and implement it across the entire organization will be the responsibility of a new central Design Thinking team.
 This team shall act as a bridge to overcome silos, and make the new way of approaching projects sustainable.

-SAP is excited to be part of this journey, and is curious to see its impact in upcoming projects across the organization.
 This is also a new way of working for SAP.
-Edda Mann (Design Thinking Expert, SAP) says: “Recently, we have not only enabled our customers by introducing them to Design Thinking and Design Doing, but we have also helped them to initiate a cultural change.
+Edda Mann, Design Thinking Expert at SAP, said: “Recently, we have not only enabled our customers by introducing them to Design Thinking and Design Doing, but we have also helped them to initiate a cultural change.
 This made us really proud.”